gnowledge/gnowledge.github.io/index.md

 description: Design and Development of Collaborative STEM Engagements!
 ---
 <!---{% include menu.html %}--->
-# STEM habits in curriculum
+# Nurturing and Recognizing STEM habits
 **Bringing Culture to the Foreground of Education**

 An R&D laboratory of [HBCSE (Homi Bhabha Centre for Science